Don Valley station: Description

 This station's main entrance is located at the southwest corner of the intersection with Don Mills Road.
 A secondary entrance is on the opposite northeast corner, with a new bus terminal stretching beyond that to Gervais Drive.
 The TTC bus terminal will have seven bus bays as well as on-street bus connections.
 An underground, accessible passage will link the bus terminal to the light rail transit concourse level, which will have retail spaces.
 The station will provide 30 outdoor and 30 indoor bicycle parking spaces.

 The underground Don Valley station was built using cut-and-cover method.
 The station is between two surface sections of the line.
 To travel under Don Mills Road, the line dips underground, passes through the station under the middle of Eglinton Avenue and re-emerges to the surface at the other side.
 To the west of Don Valley station, there is a facing-point crossover just beyond the ramp descending to the station's west portal.
 To the east of the station, there is a double crossover on the ramp descending to the station's east portal.

+Architecture and artwork

+The Line 5 station was designed by Arcadis, following an architectural concept designed by architects gh3* from Toronto and Daoust Lestage Lizotte Stecker from Montreal.
+As with other stations on Line 5, architectural features include natural light from large windows and skylights, steel structures painted white, and orange accents (the colour of the line).

-As part of a program to install artworks at major interchange stations along Line 5 Eglinton, Don Valley station will feature an artwork titled Total Lunar Eclipse by British-American artist Sarah Morris.
+As part of a program to install artworks at major interchange stations along Line 5 Eglinton, Don Valley station features an artwork titled Total Lunar Eclipse by British-American artist Sarah Morris.
 The artwork is a mural consisting of porcelain tiles that were silkscreened by hand.
 According to the artist, the artwork is a "wall painting" that "invites reflection on concepts of light, scale and motion through space".

 The station's main entrance has louvres in the glass panels above the doors.
-Metrolinx predicts that the louvres "will be a well-known and a distinctive part of the transit destination's look".
+Metrolinx predicted that the louvres "will be a well-known and a distinctive part of the transit destination's look".